Adam-Lechnos/adam-lechnos.github.io/_posts/2023/2023-07-21-managing-prometheus-grafana-helm-config.md

 The `spec.endpoints` section must reference a port's name inside of a Service which exposes its underlying objects such as NodePort or ClusterIP.

-The `metadata.labels` section must match what is configured for the CRD.
+The `metadata.labels` section must contain the key/value for what is configured for the underlying CRD.
 Check the existing CRD by running `kubectl get servicemonitors <helm release>-kube-prometheus-prometheus -n monitoring -o yaml | grep -i matchLabels -A`

 The output will show the `matchLabels:` selector.

 #### Exporters
-Scrape Configs are also required when adding or writing a [Prometheus Exporter](https://prometheus.io/docs/instrumenting/exporters/){:target="_blank" rel="noopener"} such as for [Redis](https://prometheus.io/docs/instrumenting/exporters/){:target="_blank" rel="noopener"}.These exporters act as a translation layer between the application and Prometheus, exposing an additional `/metrics` endpoint using a sidecar container.
+Scrape Configs are also required when adding or writing a [Prometheus Exporter](https://prometheus.io/docs/instrumenting/exporters/){:target="_blank" rel="noopener"} such as for [Redis](https://prometheus.io/docs/instrumenting/exporters/){:target="_blank" rel="noopener"}.These exporters act as a translation layer between the application and Prometheus, exposing an additional `/metrics` endpoint, sometimes using a sidecar container.
 These exporters also exist as [Docker Images](https://hub.docker.com/search?q=exporter&categories=Integration%20%26%20Delivery%2CMonitoring%20%26%20Observability){:target="_blank" rel="noopener"} in Docker Hub.

 It is recommended to add an Exporter, if not already built into the Helm chart maintained for the application in question, by first searching for an existing Exporter within [Artifact Hub](https://artifacthub.io/packages/search?category=4&ts_query_web=prometheus+exporter&sort=relevance&page=1){:target="_blank" rel="noopener"}.

 [Redis Helm Chart](https://artifacthub.io/packages/helm/bitnami/redis){:target="_blank" rel="noopener"} for example contains a sidecar container for exposing Redis application metrics.

-When installing an add-on Exporter via Helm, its `Values.yaml` should be updated to match the labels as specified in the `metadata.labels` above in addition to the correct Service Name and Port as determined by the Service created to expose the application.
+When installing an add-on Exporter via Helm, its `Values.yaml` should be updated to match the key/value label as specified in the `metadata.labels` above, in addition to the correct Service Name and Port as determined by the Service created to expose the application.

 * You may use the `helm show values <repo/helm-chart> > values.yaml` and `helm install (or upgrade) <release> -f values.yaml` method to accomplish this.
 See the chart's documentation for more details.